MaximeSteinmetz/portfolio/README.md

  - Twitter sentiment analysis: Using the Twitter API to get tweet data filtered by location, and performing sentiment analysis with the ```nltk``` module.

  #### Still under work
- - Lichess data analysis: Data mining of the lichess dataset containing more than 100 G of chess games using ```PySpark```
+ - Lichess data analysis: Exploration of the lichess dataset containing more than 100 G of chess games using ```PySpark```
  - Trading system: Trading platform for backtesting algorithmic strategies and live trading